By Texas Homesteader ~

 Then I cut the dough into biscuit rounds.
-I’m not sure about you, but my favorite biscuit cutter is one of RancherMan’s smaller 8-oz pilsner glasses.
+You can use an actual biscuit cutter of course, but my favorite biscuit cutter is one of RancherMan’s smaller 8-oz pilsner glasses.

 The hourglass shape makes it easy for me to press and cut the dough.
-And the approximately 2” diameter is for me perfect biscuit size for RancherMan’s biscuits. #UseWhatchaGot, y’all!
+And the approximately 2” diameter is the perfect biscuit size for RancherMan’s biscuits. #UseWhatchaGot, y’all!

-Aaaanyway.
 Now my oven is preheated and my cast iron skillet is hot.
-My biscuit dough has been patted down to size and it’s time to get those biscuits made!
+The biscuit dough is patted down to size and it’s time to get those biscuits made!

-I bring my hot skillet out of the oven and run the edge of a stick of butter along the inner surface of my skillet.
-It sizzles and the melted butter coats the sides and then runs to the bottom & pools in the skillet.
+I bring my hot skillet from the oven and run the edge of a stick of butter along the inner surface of my skillet.
+It sizzles and melted butter coats the sides then runs to the bottom.

 I’ll cut a biscuit and take the dough round and touch the bottom of the butter-pooled skillet with one side of the dough, coating it with butter.
-Then I’ll flip the biscuit round it and lay it in its place in the skillet.
+Then I’ll flip the biscuit around and lay the unbuttered side in its place in the skillet.
 This gives both top and bottom of my biscuits a little butter-coated goodness.